-A new report predicting future biomass demand will far outweigh supply urges the EU to use land and biomass more strategically.
-With a holistic approach to forests to improve their environmental, social and economic benefits, the Climate Smart Forest Economy Program (CSFEP), an innovative initiative from EIT Climate-KIC, The Nature Conservancy, the World Economic Forum, and the World Resources Institute, may be well-positioned to help.
+A new report predicting future forest product demand will far outweigh supply urges the EU to use land and forest products more strategically.
+With a holistic approach to forests to improve their environmental, social and economic benefits, the Climate Smart Forest Economy Program (CSFEP), an innovative initiative from EIT Climate-KIC and partners, may be well-positioned to help.

 Environmental dialogues in Europe, especially among government leaders and policymakers, have expanded in recent years from energy to a more systemic understanding, including issues such as pollution and waste, biodiversity loss, deforestation and zoonotic disease (e.g. COVID-19), soil erosion and coastal flooding, food and water insecurity, and more.

 Land—and specifically the forest—is the stage in which much of these issues unfold and are exacerbated.
 But responsible land use can also help mitigate or adapt to them.
 For example: Reforestation and rewilding can, among other things, help return species of plants and animals to ecosystems, remove carbon from the air, improve soil fertility, and reduce drought and flood risk.